bendrucker/camelize-identifier/README.md

 ##### `camelize(name:String)` -> `identifier:String`

 Given a `name`, `camelize` converts it to a camel cased JavaScript identifier.
 If name has a leading `_`, it will be preserved.
 If the `name` is a [reserved word](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Keywords), begins with an illegal leading character (anything but a letter, `$`, or `_`), contains illegal characters (e.g. `!`), `camelize` will throw.

+For a full set of handled cases, see the [tests](https://github.com/bendrucker/camelize-identifier/blob/master/test/index.js).